jack06215/PowerShell/README.md

 # PowerShell Profile

 This repository contains my PowerShell profile to enhance command-line experience on Windows.
-The profile script (`Microsoft.PowerShell_profile.ps1`) provides a set of utility functions, aliases, and startup configurations for productivity, development, and system management.
+The profile script (`Microsoft.PowerShell_profile.ps1`) provides a set of utility functions for productivity.

 ## Features